Welcome to the Department of Musicology!

 - Music and Power Under the Sun King

 - Music in the Age of Exploration

 - Music of India

 - Popular Music: History, Analysis, Interpretation

 - The Public Concert in 19th-Century Europe

 Independent Studies in Musicology

-Students with special interest in musicology who have completed the core sequence and required number of upper-level courses may undertake faculty-supervised independent studies in which they investigate specific musicological topics in depth in the process of writing substantial original research papers.
+Students with special interest in musicology who have completed the core sequence and required number of upper-level courses for their major may undertake faculty-supervised independent studies in which they investigate specific musicological topics in depth in the process of completing a substantial scholarly project.